Rev. Odir Flores performing a baptism

 South Sudanese, St. Joseph, MO

 In April, 2006, the South Sudanese Worshipping Community of St. Joseph began offering worship services in Dinka, the language of the largest ethnic group in South Sudan.
 The congregation is a partnership of First Lutheran Church, St. Joseph, MO.
-Pastor Roger Lenander serves as mentor for the congregation's pastor, part-time mission developer and seminary student Philip Deng.
+Pastor Philip Deng serves as pastor, and part-time mission developer.

 "We opened with a prayer service on April 1, 2006 in the same building we are still now.
 Our background was Episcopalian, as the Anglican church is more visible in South Sudan.
 Then we realize that we are all believers in one God and we asked the Central States Synod if we would be able to join them and they said, "Why not?